 The U.S. Food and Drug Administration issued a final rule in September 2016 that 19 ingredients in common "antibacterial" soaps, were no more effective than non-antibacterial soap and water.
 This rule does not affect hand sanitizers, wipes, or antibacterial products used in healthcare settings.
 The Centers for Disease Control and Prevention recommends using a hand sanitizer with at least 60% alcohol to help you avoid getting sick and spreading germs to others.
 As such, it is the recommendation of ESRT to utilize the above-mentioned hand soaps to prevent disease spread.
-Additionally, educational materials for tenants and building occupants is an effective way to reduce the spread of disease.
-The resources below are designed to help raise awareness about the importance of handwashing at key times in public settings.
+ESRT is aligned with WELL Health Safety requirements to reduce surface contact and select preferred cleaning products.
+All products are labeled as 'low-hazard' or 'safer' by an ISO 14024-compliant Ecolabel, or by a third-party certification recognized by the local government or the Safety Data Sheet of each product sold discloses ingredients per California State Bill No. 258 and no ingredients listed in Section 3 of the SDS are classified as the following Globally Harmonized System (GHS) codes and corresponding hazard statements: